-- I find that if your bacon is partially frozen it is a bit easier to cut up.
-First start with cutting your bacon and then frying it for about five minutes.
+- I find that if your bacon is partially frozen, it is a bit easier to cut up.
+First, start by cutting your bacon and then frying it for about 5 minutes.

-- Add the chopped onions and sauté 3-4 minutes.
+- Add the chopped onions and sauté for 3 to 4 minutes.
 Drain and put aside.

 - Add 2 cans of cream of chicken soup and stir.

 - Add bacon and onions.
-Sprinkle with Marjoram lightly, about 1/8th of teaspoon.
-Stir, then gradually add 2 1/4 cups of milk stirring as you go.
+Sprinkle with marjoram lightly, about 1/8 teaspoon.
+Stir, then gradually add 2 1/4 cups of milk, stirring as you go.

 - Heat, but do not allow the soup to boil.

-- French or Italian bread along with a salad with this soup makes a great meal.
+Serving French or Italian bread and a salad with this soup makes for a great meal.